 Wind in Different Languages: Wind is moving air.
 It is delivered by the lopsided warming of the world’s surface by the sun.
 Because the surface of the world consists of various arrangements in land and water, the sun absorbs uneven radiation.
 Two variables are important to indicate wind: speed and bearing.

-How to Say Wind in 88 Different Languages
+Wind in All Languages

 Different Languages | Word Wind |